_________________________________________________________________

 Librarian Consultations

-If you need more in-depth assistance, please email us--currently the best method to make contact with a librarian--to make an appointment for a remote research consultation with a librarian.
+If you need more in-depth assistance, Ask A Librarian the best method to make an appointment for a consultation with a librarian.

 You can also call 913-758-3053 during library's open hours to speak with a librarian.